Diana Ross Says She Felt Violated By A New Orleans TSA Agent

-Superstar Diana Ross says that a TSA agent in the New Orleans airport went too far with a pat-down search which left her feeling violated and disturbed.
+Superstar Diana Ross says that a TSA agent in the New Orleans airport went too far with a pat-down search, which left her feeling violated and disturbed.

 TMZ reports that Ross, who was in town to perform at the Jazz and Heritage Festival over the weekend says that there was a clear difference in the way she was treated in town versus how she was overly handled at the airport.
 Ross tweeted that in her opinion, she was treated “like s**t” at the airport.”